holasoysoler/git-practice/README.md

-Practice: Repository to start learning Git
+Repository to start learning Git

 ## Commands used